Kaderde/teched2025-msad/exercises/ex2/ex2.2/README.md

 * mbt & Cloud Foundry CLI installed
 * Postman or Insomnia for HTTP/OAuth testing
 * SAP Work Zone launchpad configured in your BTP subaccount
+* Subscribe to the SAP Audit Log Viewer service